AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

           --      ^^^^^^^^^^^^^^^^
           --       Self-reference
           --
-          --       (The "Component" type is still
+          --       (Note that we haven't finished the --       declaration of the "Component" type
-          --        incomplete at this point.)
+          --       yet, but we're already referring to --       it.)

           Value : T;
        end record;